Learn more about LEPs

 You must justify how the non-compliant elements of your DA will meet the objectives of the control that is proposed to be varied in your Statement of Environmental Effects.
 Variations to development controls will result in longer assessment times.

-More information: DA assessment fact sheet
+More information: DA assessment fact sheet (pdf.
+167KB)

 A pre-DA consultation with council staff enables us to assess and provide verbal and written feedback on those aspects of a development proposal which are non-compliant prior to formally lodging a DA.
 This may save you time, money and frustration.